 When it comes to staying warm on breezy days, we Floridians have it easy—simply throw on a light sweater and you’re good to go!
 But how do our resident wildlife stay warm when the temperature drops?

-Just read on as we explore some of the ways Ponce Inlet’s animal friends stay warm and cozy this holiday season.
+Just read on as we explore some of the ways Ponce Inlet’s animal friends stay warm and cozy during winter.

 Like us humans, The Manatee Cruise’s namesake is a warm-blooded mammal, which means it can use energy to regulate its body’s temperature in a wide range of climate conditions—however, the manatee still needs a relatively warm environment to call “home,” because it can’t generate enough heat to make up for very cold weather.
 (Even though the manatee is large, and loveably called a “sea cow” or “gentle giant,” it doesn’t have enough body fat to protect from the chill.)
 This is why manatees tend to move south during the winter—for example, while manatees can be found along the Gulf Coast and around Georgia and South Carolina during the summer, they almost exclusively live in Florida at this time of year (much like seasonal residents!).
 Rivers, canals and other waterways allow for their safe passage to even warmer parts of the state when very cold weather kicks in, and you can often spot them as they make their way down.